cakenggt/little-man-computer/README.md

 ## Specifications
 ### assemble
-`assemble` is a function which takes in a string of newline-delimited Mnemonic, or Numeric, instructions.
-Labels can also be used.
+`assemble` is a function which takes in a string of newline-delimited Mnemonic, or Numeric, instructions, with or without labels, and outputs an array of numeric instructions.

 ### commands
 `commands` is an enum mapping each mnemonic to it's command code.
 For example, `ADD` is mapped to `100`